Strategic Industry Roadmap and Research & Innovation Agenda

 Latest News

-HYDROPOWER EUROPE regularly participates and contributes to the IEA Technology Cooperation Programme on Hydropowerhydro activities.
-The IEA Hydro is a working group of International Energy Agency member countries and others who have a common interest in advancing hydropower worldwide.
-IEA...
+The IEA Technology Cooperation Programme (TCP) on Hydropower (also known as IEA Hydro) is a working group of the International Energy Agency's member countries and others that have a common interest in advancing hydropower worldwide.
+Under the work programme Annex XVI...